dche35472-sudo/IATA_group5/results_TextRepresentation/README.md

 The main findings supported by these files are:

-- the structured output format allows a better alignment between model targets and sentence structure
+- the structured output format provides a better match to the sentence structure in the dataset
 - a stronger visual encoder improves slot-level and attribute-level prediction
 - relation prediction remains the main bottleneck, especially directional relations